Mainland (band)

-Mainland is an American post-punk/rock band based in Brooklyn, New York.
+Mainland was an American post-punk/rock band based in Brooklyn, New York.
 The current members are Jordan Topf, Corey Mullee, and Alex Pitta.

 Background

 2011-2015

 Members Corey and Jordan first met at a party, Jordan being in another band at the time.
 After leaving his former band, he reconnected with Corey to form Mainland.
 Alex worked at restaurant with Jordan and joined shortly after.
 The band’s name comes from a word Topf first heard used by his mother, who spoke of missing the mainland of California where she grew up.
 Said Topf, “It felt fitting for our story and how we met in New York City.
 There tends to always be a sense of nostalgia and longing in our music whether it be about a place or a person.”